Parliamentary.ai

 Overview

-This bill proposes the creation of a UK Constitutional Convention to review and recommend changes to the UK's constitution.
-The convention will examine key areas like devolution, electoral reform, and the House of Lords, aiming to generate proposals for future constitutional reforms.
+This bill proposes establishing a constitutional convention to examine and recommend changes to the UK's constitution.
+The convention will address key areas such as devolution, electoral reform, and the House of Lords, and its recommendations will be considered by Parliament.

 Description